SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted as to cover research about establishment/implementation and improving access to/coverage of social protection systems, social services and social floors.
 Social floors encompass basic health care and basic income security for certain groups (children, elderly, unemployed or unable to work) <a id="socialfloors">([International Labour Organization n.d.](#f5))</a>.
 We consider research about social services included.

 This query consists of 3 phrases.
-Some of the terms for services/systems work well without groups of people (phrase 1), some need to be combined with "vulnerable people" (phrase 2) and some with poverty/"poor people" (phrase 3).
+Some of the terms for services/systems work well without groups of people (phrase 1), but some need to be combined with "vulnerable people" or poverty (phrase 2).

 ##### Phrase 1